benbaptist/packet-framer/README.md

 A simple, weird little packet framing system.
 Can be used in conjunction with a modem for radio communication, serial lines, and more.

+This is the variable-length packet version.
+It's a failure, and doesn't work.

 # Quickstart

 ## Install packetframer